 Fosters team collaboration

-Implementing Kanban to a team project encourages shared responsibility.
+Implementing Kanban in a team project encourages shared responsibility.
 Team members have to work together effectively to ensure that tasks/items are moved into the Done column as efficiently as possible.

 Provides information transparency